-Not An Unmet Transit Need Unmet Transit Need that is not Reasonable to Meet at this time Unmet Transit Need that is Reasonable to Meet SacRT should concentrate on bus and light rail service, not become a system of ride sharing vehicles/taxicab services it seems like it is becoming.
-Operational co process, and a departments.
-This is not an u SRTD (incl. portions of Unincorporated Sacramento County) Trips that used to be one seat trips from the Alder Grove/Marina Vista/Upper Land Park/East Sacramento/Land Park/South Land Park areas now take two to three transfers to complete with significantly more travel time.
-Operational co process, and a departments.
-This is not an u SmaRT Ride is problematic - with no guarantee of time, inconvenient, and users have to call or use an app to use this service.
-Operational co process, and a departments.
-This is not an u comments are not analyzed as part of the unmet transit needs I are passed on to transit agencies to share with the appropriate s.
+Not An Unmet Transit Need Unmet Transit Need that is not Reasonable to Meet at this time Unmet Transit Need that is Reasonable to Meet Comments SacRT should concentrate on bus and light rail service, not become a system of ride sharing vehicles/taxicab services it seems like it is becoming.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+Sacramento County) Trips that used to be one seat trips from the Alder Grove/Marina Vista/Upper Land Park/East Sacramento/Land Park/South Land Park areas now take two to three transfers to complete with significantly more travel time.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+SmaRT Ride is problematic - with no guarantee of time, inconvenient, and users have to call or use an app to use this service.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.